 When you become eligible to apply to graduate, an email inviting you to submit an application will be sent to your student email address during the week prior to applications opening.
 Once applications open you will then be able to see the “Your graduation application” link within your eVision student portal.

 You can choose whether to graduate in person or in absentia.
 If you choose to graduate in person then you will attend the ceremony, and your degree or diploma will be presented to you on stage during the ceremony.

 If you choose to graduate in absentia, you will not attend the ceremony.
 Your name will be listed in the ceremony booklet but it will not be read out during the ceremony.
-Your diploma certificate will either be sent to you by courier in the week following the ceremony, or if you are in Dunedin you can come in and collect it.
+Your diploma certificate will be sent to you by courier following the ceremony.

 You are not able to graduate in absentia outside of an official graduation ceremony.

 Graduation marks your admission to the full and permanent membership of the University.
 It is also an opportunity for you to mark the completion of your studies and to celebrate your success with your family, friends, and the University community.

 To ensure that you receive your emailed invitation, please either check your student email address regularly, or else set up email forwarding to your preferred email address.

 If your student email address is forwarded to a Hotmail or other Microsoft email account, please ensure that you have followed the instructions contained in the link below to add the University of Otago to your Safe senders or white list.
 This is vital to ensure that you receive emails about your graduation.
 If you are unsure if your email address is a Microsoft account, please click on the link below to check the list of affected email providers.